bking2415/CannabisDatabase/README.md

 # CannabisDatabase
 Automated Data Warehouse to store Cannabis Product Data.
-This projects scrapes propular cannabis/marijuana webpages and collects the data of brands and products to store within a database and create automated data visualizations.
+This projects scrapes popular cannabis/marijuana webpages and collects the data of brands and products to store within a database and create automated data visualizations.

 **Data Sources:**
 - [Weedmaps](https://weedmaps.com/)